nalini-rangamani/Task1/README.md

 # Task1
+First you have to install Python , Flask
 1.Let us say Pyhthon is set up in c:\PythonFiles
 2. in dir c:\PythonFiles\venv\app, copy the files task1.py and